requirejs/element/README.md

 });
 ```

-The only exception to the "last one wins" is if the property name is one of the [element lifecycle callback names](#element-lifecycle-background).
+The only exception to the "last one wins" is if the property name ends in "Callback".
 Those are all stored and fired in the sequence they are mixed in to the element prototype.
+This multiplexing of Callback-style properties means that all of the [element lifecycle callbacks](#element-lifecycle-background) are multiplexed.

+The Callback multiplexing also gives a convention for mixins that want to allow multiple function calls for custom element changes that should be done all in the same turn.
+This is in contrast to triggering custom events, which can complete asynchronously.
+Events should be favored if notification of a state change can happen async.
+This is not necessarily true for some things like the lifecycle callbacks.

 This mixin behavior is particularly useful for mixing in [selector wiring](#selector-wiring) behaviors when using the `template` loader plugin.